 Request That Cafeteria Foods be Made From Healthier Fats

-Research shows that certain types of fats and cooking oils contribute heavily to high cholesterol, high blood pressure, atherosclerosis, heart disease, and Alzheimer disease.
+To summarize, research shows that certain types of fats and cooking oils contribute heavily to high cholesterol, high blood pressure, atherosclerosis, heart disease, and Alzheimer disease.
 By simply replacing cooking ingredients to healthier fats, you’re decreasing the risk of these problems without your employees even knowing.
 Instead, use coconut, avocado, olive, and sunflower oils instead of butter and margarine.

 RELATED: Employee Health Programs Worth Investing In